AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-launch-editor.md

     >[!IMPORTANT]
     >
     > If you want to open multiple topics for editing, select the desired topics from the Asset UI and select **Edit**.
-Ensure that your browser does not have pop-up blocker enabled, else only the first topic in the selected list is opened for editing.
+Ensure that your browser does not have a pop-up blocker enabled, else only the first topic in the selected list is opened for editing.

     ![](images/edit-from-preview_cs.png){width="800" align="left"}